Soccer Breathwork Program

 Play with authority and confidence

-RESULT: You feel confident, respected and mentally solid
+RESULT: You feel confident, respected in the team and mentally solid

 Week 6 - Goalsetting & Direction